Fractures in epi-/metaphyseal areas as defined by the AO classification

 In children above this age, 2.0 mm K-wires are usually used.

-Additionally, it is important to take into account the weight of the patient when choosing the diameter of the K-wire.
+It is important to consider the weight of the patient when choosing the diameter of the K-wire.

 Metaphyseal fractures of the long bones require at least 1.6 mm K-wires.
-If only two wires are used, the surgeon may elect to use larger diameter wires.
+If only two wires are used, larger diameter wires may be necessary.

 Fractures of small bones (hand and foot) require 1.0–1.6 mm K-wires.

-For fractures fixed with two (or three) K-wires from only one side, one size bigger K-wires are used than for bilateral crossed K-wiring.
+For fractures fixed with two (or three) K-wires from only one side, one size larger K-wires are used than for bilateral crossed K-wiring.

 K-wire entry point

 K-wires are, in most cases, inserted from the free fragment into the main fragment.
-This allows using the K-wire as a joystick for manipulating the free fragment.
+This allows the K-wire to be used as a joystick for manipulating the free fragment.

 Note: For proximal subcapital humeral fractures, the K-wire is inserted from the humeral shaft into the head fragment.